kcampos/Kuali-Sakai-Functional-Test-Automation-Framework/README.md

-# Functional test automation framework for
-# the Kuali and Sakai open source products
+# Functional test framework for the Kuali and Sakai products

 ## Description: